Take part now: the world's largest survey on the health of gay men and trans people starts

 EMIS 2024 needs you!

-EMIS 2024 is aimed at people who identify as cis or trans men, trans women or non-binary people and who
+EMIS 2024 is aimed at people who see themselves as cis or trans Man, trans Identify a woman or non-binary person and

 • Have sex with men,